goreleaser/nfpm/www/docs/cmd/nfpm_init.md

 ## See also

-* [nfpm](/cmd/nfpm/)	 - packages apps on RPM, Deb and APK formats based on a YAML configuration file
+* [nfpm](/cmd/nfpm/)	 - Packages apps on RPM, Deb and APK formats based on a YAML configuration file